Abhinavrajsrivastav/SpringBootProjects/README.md

   3. Run the Django development server.
      ```bash
      python manage.py runserver
-  4. Open your browser and visit http://localhost:8000 to view the application.
+  4. Open your browser at the mention port number.